Logo Voyage

 The country names listed above are often shortened to just the first character in newspaper headlines.

 Korean is generally written using a native alphabet known as hangul (chosongul in North Korea and China).
-Designed by a committee and rather scary-looking at first, it's in fact a very logical alphabetic writing system far easier than Chinese characters or even the Japanese kana syllabary, and it's well worth putting in the time to learn them if staying in Korea for more than a day or two.
+Designed by King Sejong the Great of the Joseon Dynasty and rather scary-looking at first, it's in fact a very logical alphabetic writing system far easier than Chinese characters or even the Japanese kana syllabary, and it's well worth putting in the time to learn them if staying in Korea for more than a day or two.

 The basic idea is simple: hangul consists of letters called jamo combined into square blocks, where each block represents a syllable.
 The block is always in the order (consonant)-vowel-(consonant), stacked from top to bottom, where ㅇ is used as the first jamo if the first consonant is missing, and the space for the last consonant can be left empty is missing.
 For example, the word Seoul (서울) consists of the syllables seo (ㅅ s plus ㅓ eo, no final consonant) and ul (ㅇ plus ㅜ u plus ㄹ l).
 Tensed consonants are created by doubling the jamo (ㅅ s → ㅆ ss) and y-vowel diphthongs have an extra dash tacked on (ㅏ a → ㅑ ya).
 And that's pretty much it!